kubeshop/tracetest/README.md

 > :gear: To customize your Tracetest installation.
 Go to our [installation guide](https://kubeshop.github.io/tracetest/installing/) for more information.

-The [install](https://kubeshop.github.io/tracetest/installing/) only takes a few minutes and is done with via a Helm command.
-After installing, take a look at the
-[Accessing the Dashboard](https://kubeshop.github.io/tracetest/accessing-dashboard/) guide to access the Tracetest Dashboard and create and run your first test.
+Installation only takes a few minutes and is done with via a Helm command.
+After installing, take a look at the [Accessing the Dashboard](https://kubeshop.github.io/tracetest/accessing-dashboard/) guide to access the Tracetest Dashboard and create and run your first test.